jauharibill/pawoon/README.md

 # Pawoon
-Pawoon is website that used by casier to record all order by buyer
+Pawoon is website that used by casier to record all order by costumers

 ## Contributor